In Florida, contracting work cannot be done without the proper license. Additionally, the state and many municipalities require special surety bonds

 Who Requires Me to Have a Florida Contractor License Bond?

 The bond requirements are set by the Florida state government.
 They are ratified legislation and not subject to any contestation in court.
 Furthermore, the bond regulations are overseen by the Florida Construction Industry Licensing Board.
 While the legislature made the rules, the Licensing Board handles the application of those rules and will determine which businesses are or are not qualified for a license bond.
+Applicants for Florida Contractor license bonds have licensing requirements made by the state to ensure legitimacy in the bond.
+The state of Florida requires you to have a contractor license bond to begin working on a job.

 Does a Florida Contractor License Bond Renew Every Year?